eggfly/pico-mac-nano/README.md

 Fork of https://github.com/evansm7/pico-mac v0.21

-The purpose of this fork is the creation of a miniature functioning Macintosh running pico-mac on a Waveshare Pico Zero by adding support for output to a small TFT LCD panel.
+The purpose of this fork is the creation of a miniature functioning Macintosh running pico-mac on a [Waveshare Pico Zero](https://www.waveshare.com/wiki/RP2040-Zero) (or pin/function compatible RP2040 MCU) by adding support for output to a small TFT LCD panel.

 This involved the following steps:
    * Selecting and testing the smallest suitably high resolution display I could locate at a reasonable price.
-   * Working backwards from LCD image size to calculate scale of the Macintosh model.
+   * Working backwards from the LCD image size to calculate scale of the Macintosh model.
    * Designing the internal layout of the Macintosh to accomodate all components.
    * 3D modelling the Macintosh case in two halves with internal supports for components
    * Designing a PCB to connect all components.
    * Updating the pico-mac source code to ...
    	 - configure the LCD via SPI interface shared with SD card module
-   	 - output suitable 480x342 pixel image data for the LCD
+   	 - output suitable 480x342 pixel frame buffer data for the LCD
    	 - use the Pico Zero's built in Neo-pixel RGB LED
    	 - output out of phase 600Hz square waves on two GPIOs for 1s at startup to simulate the Macintosh startup beep

-The finished Macintosh is just 62mm high but houses a 2.0" TFT LCD panel, rp2040 Pico Zero mcu, micro-SD card reader and the custom PCB.
+The finished Macintosh is just 62mm high but houses a 2.0" TFT LCD panel, rp2040 Pico Zero MCU, micro-SD card reader and the custom PCB.

 For more details on the journey and design decisions, see the [pico-mac-nano project page](https://blog.1bitrainbow.com/pico-mac-nano/).